Important Information

 All investments are subject to risk, which includes potential loss of principal.
 Past performance is not indicative of future results.

 This material may reference index or other information that is subject to copyright by its respective service provider, including the following: MSCI makes no express or implied warranties or representations and shall have no liability whatsoever with respect to any MSCI data contained herein.
 The MSCI data may not be further redistributed or used to create indices or financial products.
 This report is not approved or produced by MSCI.
 Frank Russell Company ("Russell") is the source and owner of the trademarks, service marks and copyrights related to the Russell Indexes.
 Russell® is a trademark of Frank Russell Company.
 Neither Russell nor its licensors accept any liability for any errors or omissions in the Russell Indexes and/or Russell ratings or underlying data and no party may rely on any Russell Indexes and/or Russell ratings and/or underlying data contained in this communication.
 No further distribution of Russell Data is permitted without Russell's express written consent.
 Russell does not promote, sponsor or endorse the content of this communication.
-The herein referenced S&P index ("Index") is a product of S&P Dow Jones Indices LLC ("S&P DJI") and/or its affiliates and has been licensed for use.
-Copyright © 2024 S&P Dow Jones Indices LLC, a division of S&P Global, Inc. All rights reserved.
-Redistribution or reproduction in whole or in part is prohibited without written permission of S&P Dow Jones Indices LLC.
-S&P® is a registered trademark of S&P Global and Dow Jones® is a registered trademark of Dow Jones Trademark Holdings LLC ("Dow Jones").
-None of S&P DJI, Dow Jones, their affiliates or third party licensors make any representation or warranty, express or implied, as to the ability of any index to accurately represent the asset class or market sector that it purports to represent and none shall have any liability for any errors, omissions, or interruptions of any index or the data included therein.
+The S&P 500 and S&P UBS Leveraged Loan Indices are products of S&P Dow Jones Indices LLC (“S&P DJI”) and/or its affiliates and has been licensed for use.
+Copyright © 2025 S&P Dow Jones Indices LLC, a division of S&P Global, Inc. All rights reserved.
+Redistribution or reproduction in whole or in part are prohibited without written permission of S&P Dow Jones Indices LLC.
+S&P® is a registered trademark of S&P Global and Dow Jones® is a registered trademark of Dow Jones Trademark Holdings LLC (“Dow Jones”).
+None of S&P DJI, Dow Jones, their affiliates or third party licensors makes any representation or warranty, express or implied, as to the ability of any index to accurately represent the asset class or market sector that it purports to represent and none shall have any liability for any errors, omissions, or interruptions of any index or the data included therein.
+Information has been obtained from sources believed to be reliable but J.P.
+Morgan does not warrant its completeness or accuracy.
+The Index is used with permission.
+The Index may not be copied, used, or distributed without J.P.
+Morgan's prior written approval.
+Copyright 2025, J.P.
+Morgan Chase & Co.
+All rights reserved.
 Source ICE Data Indices, LLC, used with permission.
-ICE Data Indices, LLC permits use of the ICE BofAML indices and related data on an "as is" basis, makes no warranties regarding same, does not guarantee the suitability, quality, accuracy, timeliness and/or completeness of the ICE BofAML indices or any data included in, related to, or derived therefrom, assumes no liability in connection with the use of the foregoing, and does not sponsor, endorse, or recommend Artisan Partners or any of its products or services.
+Source ICE Data Indices, LLC is used with permission.
+ICE® is a registered trademark of ICE Data Indices, LLC or its affiliates and BofA® is a registered trademark of Bank of America Corporation licensed by Bank of America Corporation and its affiliates ("BofA"), and may not be used without BofA's prior written approval.
+The index data referenced herein is the property of ICE Data Indices, LLC, its affiliates (“ICE Data”) and/or its third party suppliers and, along with the ICE BofA trademarks, has been licensed for use by Artisan Partners Limited Partnership.
+ICE Data and its Third Party Suppliers accept no liability in connection with the use of such index data or marks.
+See www.artisanpartners.com/ice-data.html for a full copy of the Disclaimer.
+The index(es) are unmanaged; include net reinvested dividends; do not reflect fees or expenses; and are not available for direct investment.

-© 2024 Artisan Partners.
+© 2025 Artisan Partners.
 All rights reserved.

 A Fresh Perspective on Accessing Local Currency Markets